 It was nearly one year ago when I first read A Whole Life by Robert Seethaler.
 The ski season was about to kick in, snow was falling outside, and it was an ideal day to stay curled up with a book in my Swiss mountain town.

-It was one of the most starkly beautiful books I’ve ever read – and a firm favourite for 2017.
+It was one of the most starkly and quietly beautiful books I’ve ever read.

 He’d read it, I hadn’t, and I was caught between reading it slowly and tearing through it.
 I tried to balance somewhere between the two and read it on that snowy weekend (it’s not a very long book).
 I knew why he had given it to me.
 It was my perfect book.